top of page

 About the Museum of Names

-In a moment when the world is hungry for connection, names offer a surprisingly powerful bridge.
-The Museum began as a place to gather and share everything names carry — insights and scholarship, curiosity and culture, memory and meaning.
-A space where people could explore names not just as words, but as touchstones of identity and belonging.
+Names carry meaning, history, identity, and belonging, and in a world hungry for connection, they offer surprising power to build bridges and affirm our shared humanity.
+So the Museum is designed as an inspiration to explore and share everything names carry — insights and scholarship, curiosity and culture, memory and meaning— and to reimagine names as touchstones of identity and belonging.

-Our mission is rooted in the knowledge that names are not trivial things.
+Our mission is rooted in the core truth that names are not trivial things.
 They are the building blocks of connection, vessels of heritage, and one of the most universal — and overlooked — tools for human understanding.
-By highlighting the depth and diversity of names and name stories, the Museum aims to spread love, spark conversation, and help build a more cohesive planet, one name at a time.
+By propelling discovery about the depth and diversity of names and name stories, the Museum aims to spread love, spark conversation, and help build a more cohesive planet, one name at a time.

 Like most enduring ideas, this one began with a timeless question: “What’s in a name?”
-And unlike Shakespeare’s unfortunate Juliet, we’ve found the answer is—everything.
-History, identity, emotion, culture.
+And unlike Shakespeare’s tragic fictional heroine, we’ve found the answer is nearly everything.
+Emotion.
+Culture.
 Legitimacy.
 Longing.
 Self-conception.
 Joy.
-The people we come from, the people we’re becoming, and the people we're not.
+The people we come from, the people we’re becoming, and even the people we're not.

-Our founder and Chief Namiac, Kaomi Taylor, calls this the everyday magic of names.
-This incredible tool of belonging and meaning accompanies every one of us, every day.
+Our founder and Chief Namiac, Kaomi Joy Taylor, MPA, calls this the everyday magic of names.
+This sophisticated tool of belonging and meaning accompanies every one of us, every day.
 How lucky is that?

-The Museum of Names is for every self-identified Namiac—the name nerds, the culture lovers, the deep thinkers and onomophiles who know that even a single moment of name-centered attention can spark something powerful.
-It’s for anyone who’s ever wondered where their name came from — or where it might take them.
-It's for the curious, the sentimental, the scholarly, and the seekers.
+The Museum of Names is for every self-identified Namiac—the name nerds, the culture lovers, the deep thinkers and onomophiles who know that even a moment of name-centered attention can spark something joyous.
+It's a vibrant hub for shared learning and meaningful engagement, offering workshops, trainings, and diverse resources for anyone who’s ever wondered where their name came from — or where it might take them - and for those entrusted with the honor of naming someone else or themselves.
 And really, it's for anyone with a name.

 "Names are more than what we’re called—